Category Archives: Russian Royals

 Anna Petrovna; Credit – Wikipedia

-With a power shift to Menshikov, a quarrel between Karl Friedrich and Menshikov led to Anna and her husband leaving Russia and going to Kiel, the capital of Karl Friedrich’s Duchy of Holstein-Gottorp.
+With a power shift to Menshikov, a quarrel between Karl Friedrich and Menshikov, Anna and her husband left Russia and went to Kiel, the capital of Karl Friedrich’s Duchy of Holstein-Gottorp.
 They arrived in Kiel in August 1727 and Anna was already pregnant with her first child.
-On February 21, 1728, at Kiel Castle in Kiel, then in the Duchy of Holstein-Gottorp, now in the German state of Schleswig-Holstein, Anna gave birth to a son who was named Karl Peter Ulrich.
+On February 21, 1728, at Kiel Castle in Kiel, then in the Duchy of Holstein-Gottorp, now in the German state of Schleswig-Holstein, Anna gave birth to a son named Karl Peter Ulrich.
 Sadly, Anna died three months later, on May 4, 1728, at the age of 20.
 Before her death, Anna expressed her desire to be buried at the Peter and Paul Cathedral in St. Petersburg.
-Anna’s coffin was taken by boat to St. Petersburg where it was buried at the Peter and Paul Cathedral on November 23, 1728, across an aisle from her parents’ tomb.
+Anna’s coffin was taken by boat to St. Petersburg, where it was buried across from her parents’ tomb at the Peter and Paul Cathedral on November 23, 1728.

 Anna’s son Karl Peter Ulrich succeeded her younger sister Elizabeth, Empress of All Russia as Peter III, Emperor of All Russia.
 However, the reign of Peter III lasted only six months.
 He was deposed by his wife, born Princess Sophie of Anhalt-Zerbst, who reigned as Catherine II (the Great), Empress of All Russia.